Washington Bridge (Harlem River): Approaches

 The Bronx approach viaduct contains three semicircular arches, as well as an elliptical arch with a width of 56 ft.
 Along this approach, a grass median strip once separated the westbound and eastbound lanes.
 In the original design, there was a granite staircase with bluestone steps, which led to Boscobel Place just south of the bridge.
 At the eastern end of the bridge, the westbound and eastbound lanes diverge from each other and merge with the Cross Bronx Expressway (I-95 and US 1).
 A pair of entrance and exit ramps lead to an interchange with University Avenue; the eastbound exit also provides access to Edward L. Grant Highway, which diverges from University Avenue to the south.
 (Note: The section of University Avenue north of the bridge is a major road and is continuous with Edward L. Grant Highway.
 South of the bridge, University Avenue is a minor street.
 The bridge exit contains a ramp to the southern section of University Avenue, as well as another ramp to Edward L. Grant Highway and the northern section of University Avenue.
 The bridge entrance is accessible from Edward L. Grant Highway and University Avenue's northern section, but not from University Avenue's southern section.)
 The entrance and exit ramps to University Avenue also carry the northern and southern sidewalks; the southern sidewalk abuts Bridge Playground.
-There was a 3.5 percent downward slope from the deck to the original bridge terminus at Aqueduct Avenue.
-The distance between the end of the masonry approach and the intersection with Aqueduct Avenue was 300 ft.
-(Note: Maps indicate that the section of Aqueduct Avenue at the end of the Washington Bridge was near present-day University Avenue.)
+There was originally a 3.5 percent downward slope from the deck to the bridge terminus at University Avenue.
+(Note: Older sources refer to the terminus as being at Aqueduct Avenue; that street became University Avenue in 1913.)
+The distance between the end of the masonry approach and the intersection with University Avenue was 300 ft.